ccrudkin/weatherscheme/README.md

 This is a Node.js application, and thus Node is the primary dependency.
 If you haven't [downloaded and installed Node](https://nodejs.org/), do so.

-Open a command line interface in the root of the project folder and run `npm install` to create the `node_modules` folder and Express with all of the other project dependencies.
+Open a command line interface in the root of the project folder and run `npm install` to create the `node_modules` folder and install Express with all of the other project dependencies.

 To run the app using your local machine as a server, follow the basic instructions from the [Express docs](https://expressjs.com/en/starter/generator.html):